Is ADHD or Lyme Disease? When Symptoms Appear Suddenly in Children

 ADHD: Develops gradually, typically before age 12.

-Lyme disease: Symptoms appear suddenly—often described as “a switch flipped.”
+Lyme disease: Symptoms may appear suddenly—often described as “a switch flipped.”

 Symptom Pattern

-ADHD: Consistent across settings and over time.
+ADHD: Symptoms are generally consistent across settings and over time.

 Associated Physical Symptoms